Fraudulent transaction and activity detection

 Simplicity with the AI & Analytics Engine

-The AI & Analytics Engine, a smart AI-assisted Automated Machine Learning platform, easily integrates into existing systems and processes to provide a fraud detection engine.
-The Engine enables FSIs to ingest and analyze large datasets of historical transactional data to provide accurate, calculated data-driven predictions on future fraudulent transactions.
+The AI & Analytics Engine is a automated machine learning platform, which easily integrates into existing systems and processes to provide ML-based fraud detection capability.
+The Engine enables banking institutions to ingest and analyze large datasets of historical transactional data, to provide accurate data-driven predictions on future fraudulent transactions.

 80% of fraud specialists have seen AI-based platforms reduce false positives, payments fraud, and prevent fraud attempts.2